 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Race Appraisal Services, LLC, we are experts in knowing the worth of particular items in East Longmeadow and Hampden County neighborhoods.
 The sales comparison approach to value is usually awarded the most consideration when an appraisal is for a home purchase.

 A third way of valuing a house is sometimes used when a neighborhood has a reasonable number of rental properties.
 In this scenario, the amount of income the real estate generates is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 Arriving at a Value Conclusion

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Race Appraisal Services, LLC will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Race Appraisal Services, LLC will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.